-The Creality Ender 3 3D printer range have become a favorite for desktop 3D printing almost instantaneously, and are among the world’s most popular 3D printers.
+The Creality Ender 3 3D printer range has become my favorite for desktop 3D printing over the past few years, and is among the world’s most popular 3D printers.

-Combining good build volume, great reliability, and a wide range of compatible filaments for such a low price means that this printer series has become an industry mainstay.
+For most people, the Ender 3 is the best choice – combining good build volume, great reliability, and a wide range of compatible filaments for such a low price.

 The Creality Ender 3 Series